memfault/interrupt/_drafts/best-of-binutils.md

 ```

 Interesting, while both functions have the same behavior, the switch case based approach winds up
 being 50% smaller!
-It looks like the compiler has optimized that approach using a lookup table
+It looks like the compiler has optimized that approach better by using a lookup table
 instead of branching.

 #### New Feature: visualize jumps

 Binutils is constantly adding new features.
 While writing this post, I discovered a new option in
-`objdump`, `--visualize-jumps` that was just released in binutils 2.34.
+`objdump`, `--visualize-jumps`, that was just released in binutils 2.34.
 This generates
 ascii art showing the branching flow within individual functions which will be very
 helpful for following control flow when stepping through assembly:

 ```
-binutils/objdump  --visualize-jumps=color --disassemble=test_enum_to_str_v2 build/nrf52.elf
+$ binutils/objdump  --visualize-jumps=color --disassemble=test_enum_to_str_v2
+   nrf52_example/build/nrf52.elf
 ```

 ![](img/best-of-binutils/visualize-jumps-binutils.png)

 ### strip

-As the name implies, `strip` is can remove sections from an ELF.
+As the name implies, `strip` removes sections from an ELF.
 Most commonly you
-will see it used for stripping things like debug info from an ELF before shipping the binary to an
+will see it used for stripping things like debug info from an ELF:
-end customer:

 ```
 # Confirm ELF originally has debug info
-$ arm-none-eabi-readelf -S build/nrf52.elf | grep debug
+$ arm-none-eabi-readelf -S nrf52_example/build/nrf52.elf | grep debug
   [ 8] .debug_info       PROGBITS        00000000 0200f4 00980b 00      0   0  1
   [ 9] .debug_abbrev     PROGBITS        00000000 0298ff 001adf 00      0   0  1
   [10] .debug_loc        PROGBITS        00000000 02b3de 003bf7 00      0   0  1